Multiobjective Evolutionary Pruning of Deep Neural Networks with Transfer Learning for improving their Performance and Robustness: Experimental framework

 These extracted features are passed through the last layers, which are the layers that are going to be trained.
 The model with the larger accuracy on the training set is saved.
 The optimizer of the training environment is the standard SGD.
 The parameters of \proposal are shown in Table \ref{tbl:parameters}.
 The maximum number of training epochs is 600, but the training phase stops if no improvement is achieved in ten consecutive rounds.
 The last important parameter appears in the OoD phase.
 It is called \textit{Temp$_{ODIN}$} and it controls how the softmax values are computed using the logits from the Ind and OoD.
-The value of this parameter has been tested with several values that the authors chosen as best values for it.
+The parameters of this study (see Table 2) have been selected by following recommendations of the authors.
+The values of the parameters controlling the genetic search operators have been taken from \citep{evoprunedeeptl}.
+The characteristics of the neural network are also those utilized in this previous work.
+Moreover, the OoD detection mechanism is based on \citep{liang2017odin}.
+In that work different temperature values were tested, reporting the value of the parameters of the technique that rendered the best results in their experiments.
+For this reason, in this work we have chosen the same value (namely, temperature equal to 1000).

 The last contribution of this section is the discussion of the parameters of \proposal.
 The maximum evaluations of \proposal is set to 200 and the size of the population of networks for each generation is 30.
 Table \ref{tbl:alltimeproposal} shows the evaluation time for each individual, so that the total time of execution is the time of the first column multiplied by the number of evaluations.
 Each OoD detection requires a minute, but in the datasets with the 5-fold cross-validation, this time reaches the five minutes.
 Moreover, we also indicate the inference time for test and the required time to calculate the AUROC metric in the OoD phase.
 Those times force us to keep a low number of runs and evaluations to meet a computationally affordable balance between the performance of our models and the high execution times required for our simulations.
 Moreover, although statistical tests are important to assess the significance of the differences in the results, but due to these limited number of runs, we can not apply them, as large number of runs is required to achieve statistically reliable insights.